shitfuckery/usb_stick/README.md

 #### Automate System Set-Up

 In order to simplify the system set-up process for the end user a [setup script](setup/setup.sh) has been created that automates the process of changing the LUKS encryption passphrase and encryption key, adding a new user account, disabling the original setup user account, adding and encrypting a swap partition, growing the root filesystem to use the entire USB stick, and installing any additional software.
 The setup script is configured to run automatically when the user logs in.
-Over the next few steps we will set that up.
+Over the next few steps we will set this up.

 Download the setup script and a second file that will automatically start it using the following commands: